Growing poverty in the shadow of high inflation and weak economy lurks in the Hungarian citizens

 Increasing inflation and weak economy in Hungary have created difficult conditions for the citizens of this country and put them at risk of increasing poverty. |

-According to the international group Tasnim news agency, Hungarians are again at risk of becoming poor.
+According to Webangah News quoted by Tasnim News agency, Hungarians are again at risk of becoming poor.
 Because inflation is high in this country and the economy is weak.

 Even rich Hungarians are suddenly forced to save like never before in their lives.
 For example, a woman from Budapest, who actually has a high pension, told SRF Switzerland that she didn’t even have to look at the money during communism, but she does today.